 He caught up with Tiejo and joined in the nature-watching.
 The trees were mostly a mix of cypress and palm, and a few others Darius recognized but didn't know the names of.
 There were also the occasional century plants, still far from full grown (88 years to go, thought Darius), as well as countless types of flowers, in just about every color.

 But just as he turned, two people jumped from behind a thicket of trees, swords drawn.
-One was a rather large man perhaps a few years older than Darius, the other a young woman probably a year or two Darius' junior.
+One was a rather large, dark haired and deeply tanned man, perhaps a few years older than Darius; the other was a shortish, red haired woman probably a year or two Darius's junior.

 "Have at you!" shouted the man, with a somewhat goofy grin that belied his obviously intimidating size and strength.